-8. Is there a civil union type scheme for same sex couples in your jurisdiction?
+Is there a civil union type scheme for same sex couples in your jurisdiction?
+8.

 9. If so, is this available to opposite sex couples?
 Yes.
 10. What are the significant differences (if any) from marriage?
-NA NA 11.
+NA 11.
 Does your jurisdiction recognize de facto or common-law relationships for same sex couples?
 No. 12.
 If so, are there any differences in the treatment of opposite sex and same sex de facto or common-law relationships on the breakdown of their relationship?
 NA 13.
 Please identify any significant differences between de facto or common-law relationships and marriage and civil union type arrangements.
 Maryland does not recognize common law relationships.
 14. If you have any further comments on the matters raised in this section, please add them below.
-NA NA 15.
-15. NA 15.
-16. NA Is it possible for a same sex couple to adopt a child in your jurisdiction?
+NA 15.
 Is it possible for a same sex couple to adopt a child in your jurisdiction?
 Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex Is it possible for a same sex couple to adopt a child in your jurisdiction?
+16. If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
+No. 17.
+Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
+No. 18.
+Can a sole homosexual person adopt in your jurisdiction?
 Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-16. Is it possible for a same sex couple to adopt a child in your jurisdiction?
-Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-No. Do same sex couples need to be married, in a civil union or any other type of legally 16.
-Is it possible for a same sex couple to adopt a child in your jurisdiction?
-Yes.
-If so, are there any hurdles to adoption that impact to a greater extent on same sex couples?
-No. Do same sex couples need to be married, in a civil union or any other type of legally recognized relationship in order to adopt?
-No.